-Lee Brice has released three albums with Curb Records, each one as good as the last.
-The country singer has seen four of his eleven singles reach No. 1, and he shows no sign of stopping or slowing down.
+Lee Brice has released four albums with Curb Records, each one as good as the last.
+The country singer has seen five of his 15 singles reach No. 1, and he's closing in on a sixth chart-topper: "I Hope You're Happy Now," his duet with Carly Pearce.

 The Boot's picks for the Top 5 Lee Brice songs run the gamut from songs that broke records to songs that might break your heart.
 Read on to see if your favorite is on the list!